Working together to address food insecurity in high-risk populations

 -

-- A family meeting referral criteria is identified at a community referral partner agency.
+- A family experiencing food insecurity is identified at a community referral partner agency.

 - The Agency recommends that the family receive community-based care coordination services, and the family agrees.